hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 ![](/img/wod-db-go-3.png)

-* **ID:** This entry will be filled with the name of a script to be compiled at deployment time.
-This feature allows for instance the admin to hide login scripts and credentials in non-editable executable files
+* **ID:** This ID is used to link the correct video with the associated workshop
-* **Avatar:**  This defines whethere a workshop require some password variable to be leveraged or not
+* **Avatar:**  This is the link to the presenter 's picture that will be displayed on the workshop's tile on the registration portal
 * **D﻿escription:** Same description as the one available in the workshop's table entry
 * **P﻿resenter:** Name of the presenter
-* **Role:** Roe of the presenter (the workshop developer in fact: Solution Architect, Fullstack Developer, etc...)
+* **Role:** Role of the presenter (the workshop developer in fact: Solution Architect, Fullstack Developer, etc...)
 * **V﻿ideoLink:** Youtube link of the recorded video to be used as a replay
 * **W﻿orkshopId:** Id of the workshop linked to the video
 * **A﻿ctive:** Tag to set to enable visibility of the replay in registration portal